 Attorney Kelly Chang Rickert discuss the pros and cons of mediation over litigation in divorce proceedings, and the impact on the couple going forward.

-Attorney Kelly Chang Rickert is the founder of the Law and Mediation Offices of Kelly Chang, a firm dedicated...
+Kelly Chang Rickert is founder of the Law and Mediation Offices of Kelly Chang, APLC, a law...

 Divorce can be a grueling process for couples.
 The days of standing in front of a judge are becoming less common.
 Instead mediation has become one of the most frequently used methods of negotiating a divorce settlement.
 On today’s Lawyer 2 Lawyer, host Craig Williams is joined by attorney Kelly Chang Rickert, founder of the Law and Mediation Offices of Kelly Chang, to turn the spotlight onto the divorce mediation movement.
 Together they explore the pros and cons of mediation over litigation in divorce proceedings, and the impact on the couple and their dependents going forward.

 Special thanks to our sponsors, Blue J Legal.

 Lawyer 2 Lawyer: Law News and Legal Topics

 Kelly Chang Rickert: When it gets really heated, you just need somebody to take you a step back and just tell you to take a deep breath and focus on the issue and if you can get past that emotional reaction, a lot of people can, then you can reach a settlement.